How to paint kitchen cabinets

 Now its time for the first coat of primer.
 There’s lots of different types of primers available but the best is Zinsser B-I-N Primer and this is what we recommend you use.
 Using a mohair rad roller and paint brush apply a thin layer of B-I-N Primer to the surface of you kitchen cabinets.
 Once the primer has dried you should fill any holes that you can find with a good quality wood filler.
 2 pack wood filler is very good for this and unlike some other fillers it is less likely to shrink.

 When the filler is dry sand everything down until you have a nice smooth surface.
-Dust and wipe with a tack cloth again then apply one more coat of primer.
+Dust and wipe with a tack cloth again then apply one coat of Coverstain primer.

-Once the second coat of B-I-N primer has cured, usually about 45 minutes, its time to move onto the top coat.
+Once the coat of Coverstain primer has cured, usually about 2 hours, its time to move onto the top coat.
 Lets say you are using a water based eggshell for the finish, its best to apply 2 coats of eggshell for best results.
 In this quick video you can see how to apply the paint to the cabinet doors.
 You will need to make space somewhere to leave your doors to dry.
 We use drying racks designed for this purpose.
 If you don’t have drying racks then laying the doors out on the kitchen counter might be an option.

 Just before the final coat is applied you can fill any gaps that stand out with caulk.
 Caulk is a flexible filler applied with a caulk gun.
 Once you have filled a gap with caulk make sure to wipe of any excess caulk with a damp cloth.
 Once the caulking is completed and given a couple of hours to cure you can then apply your final coat.